See your data

 Name: The vulnerability name, which is usually a CVE identifier.

-Discovered: The date at which the vulnerability was discovered in your code/repository.
+Discovered: The date at which the vulnerability was discovered in your code or repository.

 CVSS: The CVSS score for this vulnerability.

-Dependencies: In which dependency the vulnerability was discovered
+Dependencies: The dependency in which the vulnerability was discovered.

-Review status: Whether the vulnerability is known to be vulnerable, unaffected, or unexamined.
+Review status: Indicates whether the vulnerability is known to be vulnerable, unaffected, or unexamined.

 To see all commits related to this repository, or all related dependencies, click one of the tabs.

-To get detailed information about a specific vulnerability in a repository, click on the vulnerability ID.
-In this view, we present links to advisories, such as NVD and GitHub along with a summary of the severity.
+To get detailed information about a specific vulnerability in a repository, click the vulnerability ID.
+This view contains links to advisories, such as NVD and GitHub along with a summary of the severity.

-Finally, we present a list of external references where you may find information about remediations, patches, real-world exploits, as well as documentation from issue trackers.
+You will also get a list of external references that contain information about remediations, patches, real-world exploits, as well as documentation from issue trackers.

 To get an overview of all vulnerabilities found in all scanned repositories, click on the Vulnerabilities in the left side menu.

-This view is similar to the view for a specific repository, but here we include all vulnerabilities found in all your repositories.
+This view is similar to the view for a specific repository, but here all vulnerabilities found in all your repositories are included.

 To get an overview of all imported dependencies, including indirect dependencies, click on Dependencies in the left side menu.